-- 51. Gains from the expected disposal of assets should not be taken into account in measuring a provision. - 52.
-Gains on the expected disposal of assets are not taken into account in measuring a provision, even if the expected disposal is closely linked to the event giving rise to the provision.
-Instead, an enterprise recognises gains on expected disposals of assets at the time specified by the Statement of Standard Accounting Practice dealing with the assets concerned.
+- 51 Gains from the expected disposal of assets shall not be taken into account in measuring a provision. - 52 Gains on the expected disposal of assets are not taken into account in measuring a provision, even if the expected disposal is closely linked to the event giving rise to the provision.
+Instead, an entity recognises gains on expected disposals of assets at the time specified by the Standard dealing with the assets concerned.